Rhobota/svs/README.md

 - 💩 Why is it _stupid_?
   - Because it just uses [SQLite](https://www.sqlite.org/) and [NumPy](https://numpy.org/).
 Nothing fancy.
   - That is our core design choice.
-We want something _stupid simple_, yet fast.
+We want something _stupid simple_, yet _reasonably fast_.

 - 🧠 Is it possibly... _smart_ in any way though?
   - Maybe.